Lancaster Priory: Pre-construction

 A Roman fort existed on the site from the 1st century, and some form of church may possibly have been established around the year 200.
 A Saxon church is thought to have stood on the site from the sixth century.
 In 1912 excavations revealed a wall beneath the present chancel area which may be from Roman times, and a small Saxon doorway has been exposed in the west wall of the present nave.
-It also believed that a monastery had been established here prior to the Norman conquest of England.
+It also believed that a monastery had been established here before the Norman conquest of England.

 Construction to 17th century

-In 1094 Roger de Poitou established a Benedictine priory, dedicated to St Mary, as a cell of the Abbey of Saint Martin of Sées in Normandy, France.
+In 1094 Roger de Poitou established a Benedictine priory dedicated to St Mary, as a cell of the Abbey of Saint Martin of Sées in Normandy, France.
 Around 1360 the nave was widened to about 49 ft.
-In 1431 the church was transferred from Sées to Syon Abbey near London, and following this there was a major reconstruction in Perpendicular style.
+In 1431 the church was transferred from Sées to Syon Abbey near London after which there was a major reconstruction in the Perpendicular style.
 In 1539 this Catholic monastic institution was abolished by Henry VIII and the following year the priory became a parish church.
 A restoration of the church occurred in 1558.